EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

-# PhoneGap Social Sharing plugin for Android and iOS
+# PhoneGap Social Sharing plugin for Android, iOS and Windows Phone

 by Eddy Verbruggen, [read my blog about this plugin](http://www.x-services.nl/phonegap-share-plugin-facebook-twitter-social-media/754)